 This degree offers you a great deal of flexibility and allows you to select from both our classical and popular music modules.
 Some modules are practical, concerned with musical performance, composition and orchestration, or creative music technology.
 Others entail musical notation in connection with music history, world music, AV or music analysis.
 The remaining modules generally involve writing about music from a historical, critical, sociological, or analytical viewpoint.

-In Years Two and Three you focus in more depth on fewer selected topics.
-Specialist topics such as opera and politics, world cinema, jazz, film music, or the life and works of Beethoven can be studied alongside advanced level analysis, performance or composition modules.
-In the third year there is a particular emphasis on specialism and an extended or independent project (such as a dissertation, major composition portfolio or extended recital).
+In Years Two and Three you will focus in more depth on fewer selected topics.
+Specialist topics can be studied alongside advanced level analysis, performance or composition modules.
+In Year Three there is a particular emphasis on specialism and an extended or independent project (such as a research project, a composition portfolio or a music technology project).

 Department Key Facts

 Number of first year students

 66 Year One undergraduates in 2018